isomerpages/mpa-seathedifference/_for-jobseekers/MPA Careers/Operations and Marine Services.md

 description: ""
 third_nav_title: MPA Careers
 ---
-The Maritime and Port Authority offers a wide scope of job opportunities to individuals who want be part of the team that drives Singapore as a leading international maritime centre and global hub port.
+One of the most vital roles in keeping the maritime industry moving, operations and marine services roles provide you a dynamic and challenging environment at work.
+The results are often incredibly satisfying when you manage to ensure a smooth port operation and vessel management.

 ### Operations and Marine Services
-Indicate your interest for any of the jobs below by uploading your CV [here](forms.sg) .
+Indicate your interest for any of the jobs below by uploading your CV [here](https://go.gov.sg/mpa-job-application) or clicking on the links below.

 |Job Role | Brief Description |
 | -------- | -------- |